MaxHalford/maxhalford.github.io/content/blog/document-classification.md

  weighted avg       0.74      0.67      0.63      2225
 ```

 The overall performance went up by a significant margin, even though we only changed the distance metric.
 There's obviously a lot of other things that could be improved.
 For instance, an interesting observation is that the performance for the "tech" label is very weak.
-This is pure speculation, but I assume that it's because the word embeddings that we're using were not trained on a lot of articles about technology, and that the articles in question contain some niche terms.
+This is pure speculation, but I assume that this is because the word embeddings that we're using were not trained on a lot of articles pertaining to technology.
+Moreover, it could be that the tech articles at our disposal contain a lot of niche terms that do not occur in the `en_core_web_lg` embeddings.

-There is one trick we can do to improve the performance for the "tech" label.
-The trick is simply to use the term "technology" instead.
+There is one simple trick we can apply to improve the performance for the "tech" label.
+The trick is to use the term "technology" instead.
 Indeed, "technology" is more likely to be used than "tech" in a sentence, and thus might have a better representation in the embedded vector space.
 This may be done as so:

 ```py
 >>> label_names